gatewayapps/ims-migration/README.md

   -v, --verbose            Prints SQL commands being executed to the console -r, --replacements       Custom replacements to be merged with the default replacements.
 Should be in the format `key=value`
-                           May be specified multiple times to pass an array of custom replacements
+                           May be specified multiple times to pass an array of custom replacements -f, --force              Forces the migration to publish even if the hash of the migration files matches the last successful execution

 Simple Example: